pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 ## Re-implementing Movement

-As part of this effort, I wanted to keep as much of the existing code functional as feasible.
+As part of this effort, I wanted to keep as much of the existing functionality as feasible.
 I did end up scrapping the existing mob behavior setup, though.
 It was a bit overcomplicated and used an unnecessary GenServer just to try to isolate state.